T

 +

-Generally, it is safe to walk around well-lit and populated areas in Cebu at night, especially in tourist hubs like IT Park or along major roads in Cebu City.
-However, like any major city, it's wise to be aware of your surroundings, avoid dimly lit or deserted streets, and consider using reputable taxi services or ride-sharing apps.
+Generally, it is safe to walk around well-lit and populated areas in Cebu at night, particularly in tourist hubs like IT Park or Ayala Center Cebu.
+However, like any major city, it's wise to be aware of your surroundings, avoid dimly lit or deserted streets, and consider using reputable taxi services or ride-sharing apps for longer distances.

 +